 Indoor Air Quality

 Volatile Organic Compounds (VOCs) are chemicals that evaporate easily at room temperature.
 Organic refers to carbon-based molecules.
 Many of which are known to be harmful to human health.
 Chemical contamination of indoor air is a contributing factor to the so called "Sick Building Syndrome", an issue in buildings or for the vehicle interior air quality (VIAQ).

 VOCs are emitted by normal household products (e.g. air fresheners), construction materials, furniture, materials used to construct car or aircraft cabins and many chemicals used in our everyday lives.
 Some of them come with an odor we experience as an unpleasant smell, whilst others are not perceptible by the human nose.
 Indoor air is polluted often stronger than outdoor.
-This is a serious health concern for people e.g. while working in offices or production plants, traveling in cars or aircrafts and living in polluted buildings.
+This is a serious health concern for people e.g. while working in offices or production plants, traveling in cars (VIAQ) or aircrafts and living in polluted buildings.

 Levels of VOC exposure vary widely depending on the volume of air and its exchange rate, ventilation of the room as well as the outdoor air concentration.
 It typically ranges from sub-pptv levels to percent.
 Different materials have specific rates of VOC emissions which needs to be taken into account.

 Results of PTR-MS measurements - indoor air quality levels

 Most of the relevant VOCs for the indoor air quality are easily quantifiable with PTR-MS (detection limit as low as 1 pptv) such as Benzene, Toluene, Xylene and many other harmful substances having an impact on health or being perceptable as a malodor.